Rojina99/BaghChalProject/README.md

 run `python main.py`
 and `select option 5`.

-But before that we have to download all the required data and place it in BaghChal project folder.
+But before that we have to download all the required data and place it in BaghChal project folder which has the main code and is provided in the dropbox link above.